kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 EOF
 ```

 Finally, we need to link this service account to the OIDC issuer associated with our managed identity.
-We do this by creating the following federeated credential.
+We do this by creating federated credentials:

 ```shell
 az identity federated-credential create \